mxagar/nlp_guide/NLP_Guide.md

 - Percentages
 - ... more examples provided in Section 1.

-Spacy recognizes them for us automatically and makes the available via `doc.ents` and `ent.label_` & other properties liested in Section 1.
+Spacy recognizes them for us automatically and makes the available via `doc.ents` and `ent.label_` & other properties listed in Section 1.
 Additionally, we can easily create our own custom entities.

 Overview of contents: